Table of Contents

-The last group of amino acids is the ionic amino acids.
-These are the amino acids that are ionized depending on the reaction condition.
-This classification is further divided into the two following groups:
+The last group of amino acids are the ionic amino acids.
+These amino acids are ionized depending on the reaction condition.
+They are divided into the 2 following groups:

-Basic amino acids are those that contain side chains that tend to accept protons.
+Basic amino acids contain side chains that tend to accept protons.
 They have additional amino groups in their side chains that make them more basic.
-Amino acids of this group include lysine, histidine, and arginine.
+Amino acids in this group include lysine, histidine, and arginine.
 Depending on the pH of the system, the amino groups in the side chains can be protonated.

-Acidic amino acids are those whose side chains contain additional carboxyl groups.
+Acidic amino acids have side chains that contain additional carboxyl groups.
 Depending on the pH of the solution, these side chains can be deprotonated.
-Amino acids of this group include aspartic acid and glutamic acid.
-Below are the structures of the different ionic amino acids.
+Amino acids in this group include aspartic acid and glutamic acid.
+Below the structures of the different ionic amino acids are highlighted.

-Carboxyl and amino groups have almost the same strength of acidity and basicity, respectively.
-In fact, at a neutral pH of 7, the carboxy group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
-When this occurs, the amino acid forms a zwitterion or a dipolar ion.
+The carboxyl and amino groups have almost the same strength with respect to acidity and basicity, respectively.
+At a neutral pH of 7, the carboxyl group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
+When this occurs, the amino acid forms a zwitterion or dipolar ion.
 Because of the dipolar nature of amino acids, they tend to exhibit some uncommon properties.

 Generally, amino acids have high melting points.
-They are also more soluble in water than in ether and dichloromethane.
-They have large dipole moments than normal amines and carboxylic acids.
-They are less acidic than normal carboxylic acid and less basic than normal amines.
-Because of having both a basic and acidic part in its structure, amino acids are considered also as amphoteric compounds, that is it both exhibits basic and acidic properties.
+They are also more soluble in water than in ether or dichloromethane.
+They have large dipole moments compared to normal amines and carboxylic acids, and are less acidic than normal carboxylic acid and less basic than normal amines.
+Because amino acids possess basic and acidic parts in their structure, they are also considered as amphoteric compounds, exhibiting both basic and acidic properties.

-At neutral pH, both the amino and carboxylic acid groups exist in its ionic form.
-When you lower the pH of the solution, the –COO– tend to accept a proton to form the –COOH group.
-On the other hand, when you increase the pH of the solution, the –NH3+ tend to release a proton to produce –NH2 group.
+At a neutral pH, both the amino and carboxyl groups exist in their ionic form.
+When the pH of a solution is lowered, the –COO– tends to accept a proton to form the –COOH group.
+However, when the pH of the solution is increased, the –NH3+ tends to release a proton to produce the –NH2 group.
 In this way, amino acids tend to be cationic in acidic solution, and anionic in basic solution.
-Presence of another carboxylic acid, amino, and a hydroxyl group in the side chains also contribute to the degree of ionization in varying pH values.
+The presence of another carboxyl, amino, or hydroxyl group in the side chains also contributes to the degree of ionization in varying pH values.

 The correct answers can be found below the references.

-1. Which amino acid can form disulfide linkage when oxidized?
+1. Which amino acid can form a disulfide linkage when oxidized?